 - Add rice and saute for another 2 minutes stirring constantly.
 Add the white wine and allow to evaporate while stirring.

-- Add a ladle of vegetabler stock , stirr until the liquid is well absorbed.
+- Add a ladle of vegetables stock , stir until the liquid is well absorbed.
 Continue adding the stock gradually until the liquid is well absorbed and the rice is creamy and tender.

-- Add the porcini murshrooms, butter, Parmesan, parsley salt and pepper.
+- Add the porcini mushrooms, butter, Parmesan, parsley salt and pepper.
 Stir until butter is completely melted.

-- Serve immediatley with grated Parmesan cheese on top.
+- Serve immediately with grated Parmesan cheese on top.